 Non-executive Director.
 He has undertaken management courses at Wharton Business School USA and London Business School.
 He is a former CEO of UniSuper and Telstra Super.
 He is Chairman of Infradebt, an infrastructure debt manager.
 He is also a Council member of the University of Divinity and a director of 3MBS, Melbourne's classical community radio station.
-Terry is a member of Northern Community Church of Christ.
+Terry is a member of Castlemaine Uniting Church and is the Chair of the Parish Council.